 - Brother: You think that’s bad?
 I left my head at the breakfast table!

-Add an artsy twist by making a picture of the very worst story.
+Add an “artsy” twist by drawing a picture of the very worst story.
 (A basic set of art supplies is all you need.)
-You can sneak in some learning here, too: Build vocabulary and writing skills by writing the winning sentence on Storytelling Paper or adding labels to the picture.
+You can also sneak some learning into your creative play: Build vocabulary and writing skills by writing the “winning” sentence on Storytelling Paper or by adding labels to the picture.
 Then post the “winning” pictures on your family “wall of shame”!
-You can draw inspiration for the next round from a themed drawing pad: A Complete the Picture Pad is perfect for helping set the scene for your terrible adventures.
+You can draw inspiration for the next round from a themed drawing pad: A Complete the Picture Pad is perfect for helping set the scene for your terribly silly adventures.

-(For other Storytelling Tips, check out our “Storytelling with Stamps” post!)
+(For other creative play tips, check out our “Storytelling with Stamps” post!)